Kevin99z/CSE240A_branch_predictor/report.md

 We ran experiments on given traces and compare our custom predictors to the two baselines (gshare:13 and tournament:9:10:10).
 The result is recorded in "result.xlsx" and we plot the result below in misprediction rate(%).

 We can see that our custom predictors outperform baselines in all tests.
-It's interesting that the 13:13:11 settings leads to massive improvments in fp_2 test, while maintaing a competitive accuracy in other tests.
+It's interesting that the 13:13:11 settings leads to massive improvments in fp_2 test, while maintaining a competitive accuracy in other tests.
 So we chose it as the default paramter for our custom predictor.

 <img src="assets/image-20221130212542685.png" alt="image-20221130212542685" style="zoom:80%;" />